 The Five Ten HellCats are best suited to downhill riding, but they are also a capable trail shoe when paired with a full platform pedal.
 If you like riding the bike park, this shoe should be on your kit list.

-For $130, the Five Ten HellCat's are a great value.
+For $150, the Five Ten HellCat's are a good value.
 These shoes should get you through many seasons, and will probably outlast much of your other gear.

 The Five Ten HellCat is an excellent, downhill oriented clipless mountain bike shoe.
 It is a comfortable, durable shoe that provides excellent protection for the foot.
 A long time favorite of the OutdoorGearLab staff, lets hope Five Ten keeps making this shoe for a long time to come.